1amitos1/Shoplifting-Detection/README.md

 Simulates a fast information processing process in the brain - the purpose of this channel is to teach the network local properties temporal feature
 Receives as input - 64 Frames and within this channel, there are 2 additional sub-channels of **RGB, Optical Flow** Receives as input - 64 Frames
-In the Fast-RGB channel, I used a Lateral connection to connect properties to the Slow channel
+In the Fast-RGB channel, a Lateral connection used to connect properties to the Slow channel

 For an in-depth understanding of the topic, I suggest reading the original paper [SlowFast Networks for Video Recognition](https://scontent.ftlv7-1.fna.fbcdn.net/v/t39.8562-6/240838925_377595027406519_956785818926520821_n.pdf?_nc_cat=103&ccb=1-7&_nc_sid=ad8a9d&_nc_ohc=7as3khAgb1QAX9fsxcb&_nc_ht=scontent.ftlv7-1.fna&oh=00_AT9RK1GZmt8SrepxHyqL1c8iyQxtaNOW3GXccaw51aQyww&oe=62A0E274)

 | Total params        |Trainable params   | Non-trainable  |
 | ------------- |:-------------:| -----:|
 | 500,386      | 500,386 | 0 |

 The model architecture is based on mobileNet SSD.
-And the highlight of this model is utilizing a branch of the optical flow channel to help build a pooling mechanism.
+And the highlight of this model is utilizing  tow path Slow and Fast, and for each path, there are tow channel one for optical flow and one for RGB channel.

 - Conv3D split into two channels -  RGB frame and Optical flows as shown in the figure below.
 - Relu activation is adopted at the end of the RGB channel.